 Triadic dialectical coherence leads to three important epistemological consequences.
 The original stance rejects foundational methods that strive for ultimate certainty and extreme relativism that abandons the goals of coherence entirely.
-Coherentism evaluates knowledge systems according to their explanatory power and internal consistency while accepting their constant susceptibility to change.
-Also, it changes the definition of expertise so that mastery of previous paradigms is no longer considered decisive (Olsson 2022).
+Coherentism evaluates knowledge systems based on their explanatory power and internal consistency, while acknowledging their constant susceptibility to change.
+Additionally, it alters the definition of expertise, such that mastery of previous paradigms is no longer considered decisive (Olsson 2022).
 The definition of this new expertise includes the ability to move between complementary views and to discuss the contradictions between them.
 The most complete understanding of complex phenomena will always require further conundrums rather than resolving every conflict (Hage 2013).
 We must rely on this method to understand complex phenomena because no other approach provides a sufficient explanation.

-The framework of triadic dialectical coherentism is best suited to the study of doctoral students' experiences in co-supervision.
+The framework of triadic dialectical coherentism is best suited for studying doctoral students' experiences in co-supervision.
 Co-supervision relationships naturally create complementary perspectives through the supervisors' different expertise and orientations, but they also lead to contradictions through conflicting advice and generate unresolved issues that challenge existing paradigms (Hein & Lawson 2008).
 The use of dialectical coherentism in co-supervision research allows researchers to investigate supervisory relationships beyond the level of agreement between supervisors.
 Researchers are given the opportunity to make more thorough assessments through this method.
-Triadic dialectical coherentism allows researchers to engage in analytic work, emphasising constructive tensions and intellectual development through contradictions while fostering students' abilities to navigate complicated intellectual landscapes full of persistent conundrums.
+Triadic dialectical coherentism enables researchers to engage in analytic work, emphasising constructive tensions and intellectual development through contradictions, while fostering students' abilities to navigate complex intellectual landscapes full of persistent conundrums.